 Consistency is a desirable personality characteristic which many people like to feel they demonstrate.
 Furthermore, people who are not seen as consistent are indecisive and hypocritical.
 This can result in people ignoring their own strongly held beliefs to avoid being seen as inconsistent.
 As a consequence, commitment and consistency can also lead to undesirable behaviour or outcomes.
 As people are so determined to be consistent they avoid thinking about the negative result of their behaviour.

 In 1972, the psychologist Thomas Moriarty, set up an experiment on New York City beach.
 A researcher would place a beach towel and a portable radio within 5 feet of a randomly chosen person.
 Within a couple of minutes of relaxing on the towel and listening to their radio, the researcher would get up and walk down the beach.
 A few minutes later a second researcher would walk past and grab the radio before attempting walk off.

 When the first researcher made no attempt to ask the person nearby to look after their belongings only four out of twenty people attempted to stop the theft happening.
 When the researcher made a simple request to the person nearby to please “watch my things” this had a dramatic impact on their willingness to intervene to prevent the theft.
-When this simple request was made, nineteen out of twenty people responded by challenging the thief.
+Nineteen out of twenty people responded by challenging the thief.

 2. Key things to note about commitment and consistency:

 - Commitment is the key driver of consistency.

 - Consistency is a valuable personality trait.
 People will sometimes even go against their own beliefs to be consistent.